MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 Note that:

 - This envelope can lead to high memory utilization in the cluster maintaining the source.
-To reduce memory utilization, consider [enabling spill to disk](#spilling-to-disk).
+Materialize can automatically offload processing to disk as needed.
+See [spilling to disk](#spilling-to-disk) for details.

 ### Spilling to disk